k3karthic/ansible__busy-behind-nat/README.md

 Replace the hostname of the OpenVPN server.
 Change the virtual IP (172.23.0.X) if required.

-The BUSY server firewall should allow connections from the OpenVPN virtual network interface.
+Configure the firewall to allow connections to BUSY from the OpenVPN virtual network interface.

 ## Encryption